christinec-dev/ToonTanks/README.md

 # ToonTanks
 Toon Tanks is a simple tanks inspired game made with Unreal Engine and C++.
 The main purpose of the game is to destroy all the enemy turrets.
 This is a beta version of the game, made from the ground up by me during the Unreal Engine C++ Developer: Learn C++ and Make Video Games course on Udemy https://www.udemy.com/course/unrealcourse/.
-The assets were found on the Unreal Engine Marketplace, namely the Assetsville Town Pack.
+The assets that I used to build my map were found on the Unreal Engine Marketplace, namely the Assetsville Town Pack.
 The game uses various mechanics, effects, and blueprints.

 ## Topics covered in this project:
     C++, the games industry standard language.